spack/spack/lib/spack/docs/getting_started.rst

 for each compiler type for each cray modules.
 This ensures that for each compiler on our system we can use that external module.

-For more on external packages check out the section :ref:`sec-external_packages`.
+For more on external packages check out the section :ref:`sec-external-packages`.